-Since 2018, the program has been continually funded through competitive applications.
-Throughout this time, the HRA has been the applicant lead agency in a partnership that is working towards ending child homelessness.
+The HRA was funded in each of three rounds of competitive funding.
+Throughout this time, the HRA has been the lead agency in a partnership that is working towards ending child homelessness.
 The initial pilot partners were Churches United for the Homeless, Moorhead Public Schools, and Lakes & Prairies Community Action Partnership (CAPLP).
 We now have forty-five partner agencies including fourteen school districts across seven counties.

 The current grant term runs from 10/1/2023-9/30/2025.
-We anticipate serving a total of thirty-two households with rental assistance during that time.
-With our partners, the grant will serve over 100 households.
-As of April 1, we are serving 18 households, and 4 additional households are searching for a unit.
+We anticipate serving a total of thirty-two households during that time.
+As of May 1, we are serving 20 households, and 5 additional households are searching for a unit.

-Households are from Clay (12), Douglas (2), Pope (1), Otter Tail (2), and Wilkin (1) Counties.
+Households are from Becker (1), Clay (13), Douglas (2), Pope (1), Otter Tail (2), and Wilkin (1) Counties.
 Seven households are searching for a unit.
 Two households have moved into Fieldcrest and will be receiving Homework Starts with Home services through CAPLP.
-CAPLP has on-site office at Fieldcrest.
+CAPLP will have an on-site office at Fieldcrest starting in February.